JoySoloman/JoySoloman/README.md

 - 👀 I’m interested in Cloud Platform Engineering
 - 🌱 I’m currently learning Networking Technologies.
 - 💞️ I’m looking to collaborate on Building CI/ CD Pipelines.
-- 📫 We can collaborte through mmy Email - joys.wesley@gmail.com
+- 📫 We can collaborte through my Email - joys.wesley@gmail.com

 <!---
 JoySoloman/JoySoloman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.